VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/PythonCallingDocker/Debug_notes-Connection_refused.md

 (and sometimes definitively) not available.

 ### Some wrong clues
-This unavailibility manifests itself in various forms dependending on the client that tries to access the database.
+This unavailability manifests itself in various forms depending on the client that tries to access the database.
 For example the error message will sometimes be (refer below)
 ```